scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

   *entire* scientific stack.
 - To know answers are accurate, you have to be able to look under the hood.
+- You also need to be able to modify tools to do *new things*, to do *whatever* needs to be done.
 - The change required is bigger than just open software; you need reproducible research as well (i.e. data/methods publishing).
 But it's a start.